kluete/ddt3/readme.md

 DDT3 is a remote debugger for the Lua language, written in ISO C++14, made of two components:

-    stand-alone client application with user interface - running on development PC minimal, headless remote component - embedded in debuggee on target device, hooked into Lua runtime
+* stand-alone client application with user interface - running on development PC
+* minimal, headless remote component - embedded in debuggee on target device, hooked into Lua runtime

 communication happens over TCP and UDP.

 # Demo

-You'll find a complete *fancy* description and [screencast](http://www.laufenberg.ch/ddt3/)
+You'll find a complete *fancy* description and screencast over at [DDT3](http://www.laufenberg.ch/ddt3)

+# Purpose

+The point of this repository is first and foremost to showcase my programming style... as Lua has largely be supplanted by higher-level, slower languages.

 # Dependencies

-Client and/or Daemon components depend on:
+This project depends on:

 * the header-only, _non-Boost_ version of [ASIO framework](http://www.think-async.com)
 * [Lua 5.2.3](https://github.com/LuaDist/lua/tree/5.2.3)